-What we, CyberSafeKids will do during cyber Security Awareness Month?
+What CyberSafeKids will do during Cyber Security Awareness Month?

-- We will keep creating engaging, interesting and educational content on our Social Media channels about Cyber Security all October.
+- We will keep creating engaging, interesting and educational content on our Social Media channels about Cyber Security throughout October.

 - We will upload useful tips, resources and other interactive materials on our website (cybersafekids.ie) for you to be better equipped for the online word after this Cyber Security Awareness month.